plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 **Domains:**

-- Role assignments for the Circle's Roles
+- Rôle assignments for the Circle's Rôles

 **Redevabilités:**

-- Defining Roles and/or Policies via the Circle's Governance Process to enact its Purpose and Redevabilités
+- Defining Rôles and/or Policies via the Circle's Governance Process to enact its Purpose and Redevabilités
-- Assigning Associés to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Associés to optimize fit
+- Assigning Associés to the Circle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
-- Judging the relative value of Circle efforts on request to resolve priority conflicts across Roles
+- Judging the relative value of Circle efforts on request to resolve priority conflicts across Rôles

-_The Circle Lead also holds all Redevabilités on the Circle to the extent they are not covered by the Circle's Roles or processes._
+_The Circle Lead also holds all Redevabilités on the Circle to the extent they are not covered by the Circle's Rôles or processes._

 ## Circle Rep